-In my last post, I looked at a variety of reasons why host-based firewalls are needed when scaling microsegmentation in the public cloud.
+In our last post on microsegmentation, we looked at a variety of reasons why host-based firewalls are needed when scaling microsegmentation in the public cloud.
 A little more than a month later, those reasons certainly remain accurate.
 But what if you want to create a scalable microsegmentation solution for a private cloud?
 Are there still benefits to using host-based firewalls?
 Do some of the SDN-based solutions like Cisco ACI or Vmware NSX still make sense?
 Is there a place for hardware appliances?

 As the very premise of this post implies, neither host-based firewalls, SDN-based solutions, or hardware appliances can individually provide a level of security that will ensure your organization isn’t potentially on the verge of becoming another talking point in a CNN segment on “Your Money.
 Your Privacy.”